jbilskie/BME547_final/README.md

 <img src="https://github.com/jbilskie/BME547_final/blob/master/README/2%20Username.png" width="400">

 ### Step 2: Define Image Paths
 In the image paths field, enter in the file path(s) for the image(s) you wish to upload.
-You may upload a single image, list of images, or a zip archive of images as shown in the figures below.
+You may upload a single image, zip archive, or list of images and/or zip archives as shown in the figures below.

 <img src="https://github.com/jbilskie/BME547_final/blob/master/README/3%20Image%20Paths.png" width="400">
 <img src="https://github.com/jbilskie/BME547_final/blob/master/README/4%20Image%20Paths.png" width="400">